-With any of the specializations in the field, graduates can secure civil engineering careers that focus on a particular area such as geotechnical engineers that concentrate on how structures interact with the earth, or how slopes, retaining walls and tunnels are designed.
+With any of the specializations in the field, graduates can pursue civil engineering careers that focus on a particular area such as geotechnical engineers that concentrate on how structures interact with the earth, or how slopes, retaining walls, and tunnels are designed.

 The positions and job duties offered in the industry ranges depending on the needs of that industry.
 Opportunities can include:

 Local and national engineering firms that have hired Florida Tech graduates include:

 For graduates who want to continue their education after the civil engineering master’s program, Florida Tech’s PhD program in civil engineering empowers students to design solutions for the many engineering challenges facing the world’s infrastructure.
 Earning a PhD increases earning potential and better positions graduates to attain leadership positions in the public and private sector.
 For full-time doctoral graduate research assistants, full-pay tuition scholarships are available.